dearhive/dearflip-vue3/README.md

-# Integrating dFlip PDF Viewer with Vue 3
+# Integrating DearFlip PDF Viewer with Vue 3

-This repository demonstrates how to integrate the dFlip PDF viewer library with a Vue 3 application.
+This repository demonstrates how to integrate the DearFlip PDF viewer library with a Vue 3 application.

 ## Prerequisites
 - Vue 3 project (created with Vite or Vue CLI)
-- dFlip library files (purchased from [DearFlip](https://dearflip.com/))
+- DearFlip library files (purchased from [DearFlip](https://dearflip.com/))

 ## Step-by-Step Integration Guide

 ### 1. Set up the directory structure

-Place the dFlip library files in the `public` folder of your Vue project:
+Place the DearFlip library files in the `public` folder of your Vue project:

 ```
 public/